anton-k/mig/docs/src/02-request-anatomy.md

   pure $ ok $ a + b
 ```

-In the mig body has two type arguments.
+In the core mig library the type `Body` has two type arguments.
 But as we use Json specification
 the first argument for `Mig.Json.IO` as for `Mig.Json` is always `Json`-tag.
 So those modules provide special case alternative for type `Body`.
 But in the `mig`
 library it uses the same idea as we saw in the query parameter.
 It is just a